Gloster E.28/39: Design

 The E.28/39 was a low-wing monoplane designed around the new jet engine.
 It was described as possessing a slightly tubby appearance as a result of a round fuselage.
 Due to the elimination of any risk that would have been posed by propeller tips striking the ground, the E.28/39 had an unusually short undercarriage for the era.
-It had a retractable undercarriage which was actuated by a hydraulic accumulator, with a manually-operated hand-pump to serve as a backup.
+It had a retractable undercarriage which was actuated by a hydraulic accumulator, with a hand pump to serve as a backup.
 Emergency actuation used compressed air.
-The flaps were also hydraulically-actuated, using the hand-pump.
+The flaps were also hydraulically actuated, using the hand-pump.
 Unusually, the nose wheel was steerable, using the rudder control, which aided in ground manoeuvring.

 The E.28/39 was powered by a Power Jets W.1 turbojet engine behind the pilot and the fuel tank.
 The engine exhaust was directed through the centre of the fuselage, the jetpipe terminating about two feet behind the rudder.
 A nose air-intake led the air through bifurcated ducts around the cockpit.
 A fuel tank, containing up to 82 Imp gal (372.8 litres), was behind the cockpit, supposed to have been adopted as a countermeasure against the impact of negative g, which posed the risk of causing the engine to flame out, which was hard to re-light during flight.

 The E.28/39 lacked features that would be expected for a fighter, such as a radio.
 The original engine was started using an Austin Seven car engine, connected by a flexible drive; it was replaced on the flight engine with an electric starter that used a ground-cart battery.
-The cockpit, which had a sliding canopy, had no pressurisation or any form of climate control, such as heating.
-Pilots were intended to wear electrically-heated flight suits but the lack of a generator and limited battery capacity, the latter being devoted to the automated sensors and recording devices that captured the results of each flight, meant this was not possible; pilots had to endure the cold cockpit.
+The cockpit, which had a sliding canopy, had no pressurisation or any form of climate control, such as heating.Pilots were intended to wear electrically heated flight suits but the lack of a generator and limited battery capacity, the latter being devoted to the automated sensors and recording devices that captured the results of each flight, meant this was not possible; pilots had to endure the cold cockpit.